-- You should name only 1 person as your agent.
+- You should name only one person as your agent.

-- Name 1 or 2 other people as backups.
+- Name one or two other people as backups.
 You need a backup person in case your first choice can't be reached when needed.

 Talk to each person you are thinking of naming as your agent or alternate.
 Do this before you decide who should carry out your wishes.
 Your agent should be: